Safeguarding adults training courses

 This understanding is achieved via Basic Awareness Training (Level 1).
 We offer a range of options for accessing Basic Awareness (Level 1) learning:

-- Multi-agency face to face sessions - download our diary of events, course information and the booking form.
+- Multi-agency face to face sessions - download our course information and the booking form.

 - E-Learning - basic awareness Safeguarding Adults, Mental Capacity Act and Deprivation of Liberty Safeguards courses are available provided by me learning.